frederic-neo/auth/README.md

 - Prisma is installed globally
 - Redis is installed
 - PostgreSQL is installed

+or run the docker compose (rest of step 2 can be skipped)

 ## Step 2.2: Scripts - Database Migration